BishoySedra/Youtube_Video_Downloader_Tool/README.md

 # YouTube Video Downloader Tool

 This is a command-line interface (CLI) tool for downloading YouTube videos directly to your local machine.
-It allows you to specify the video URL, choose the video quality, format, and provide a custom name for the downloaded video.
+It allows you to specify the video URL, choose the video quality, and format, and provide a custom name for the downloaded video.

 ## Features